Get

 Why Is My Cat Constipated?

 Constipation in cats can occur for a number of reasons.
-Sometimes it’s just from decreased water intake and/or their diet.
+Sometimes, it’s just from decreased water intake and/or their diet.
 Other times constipation can be from chronic kidney disease, hairballs, or previous injury.
 Your veterinarian will likely want to perform radiographs and bloodwork to try to determine what the cause of your cat’s constipation is, and discuss if this may be the beginning of a chronic issue.

 divider 3 paws

-Constipation can occur for a number of reasons in cats.
+Constipation can occur for several reasons in cats.
 In cases of mild constipation, your cat may be able to receive medical management at home, including Miralax.
 Miralax for cats is an osmotic laxative that helps to soften stool by increasing the water content in the gut.
 It can be purchased OTC as a powder and sprinkled on top of or mixed into your cat’s food.
 It may be given once or twice daily, depending on your veterinarian’s recommendations.
-Dosing can be titrated up or down with few side effects seen.
+Dosing can be titrated up or down, with few side effects seen.
 Management of constipation should always be done with your veterinarian, as prescription food and/or other medications may be needed for long-term control.

 See Also: